Update for New Patients:

 Hello!
 I'm Dr. Laura.
-I use she/her pronouns.
 I am a physician specializing in psychotherapy and medication management for adolescents, transitional age youth, and adults.
-My office is in South Seattle, right between Columbia City and Seward Park, but right now due to COVID-19, I am seeing all patients via telepsychiatry.
+My office is in South Seattle, right between Columbia City and Seward Park.

-I have advanced training in psychodynamic therapy, cognitive behavioral therapy, and dialectical behavior therapy.
+My practice focuses on psychodynamic therapy.
 I am bilingual and provide services in both English and Spanish.
 I look forward to meeting you soon!

 Individual therapy in English or Spanish for adults, adolescents, and transitional age youth

 Collaborative medication management that focuses on your personal goals

 I am currently in-network for Regence, Premera, and First Choice, but please check with your specific insurance plan to confirm this.
 I am listed as Laura Black in insurance networks.
 If you have questions about billing or insurance, I am happy to connect you with my biller.